aidanmelen/terraform-aws-eks-auth/README.md

 The `aws-auth` configmap is automatically created on a new AWS EKS cluster when node groups or fargate profiles are joined.
 This is problematic because terraform resources cannot partily manage configmaps.

-The [terraform-aws-eks module](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v18.11.0/examples/complete/main.tf#L323-L336) examples get around this by using the [local-exec povisioner](https://www.terraform.io/language/resources/provisioners/local-exec) to patch the configmap.
+The [terraform-aws-eks module examples](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v18.11.0/examples/complete/main.tf#L323-L336) get around this by using the `local-exec` povisioner to patch `aws-auth` the configmap.
 This requires the host to have `kubectl` installed; which is often not the case with remote operations in [Terraform Cloud](https://www.terraform.io/cloud-docs/run#remote-operations) and CI/CD pipelines.

 This module improves on this approach by executing `kubectl` commands with a [kubernetes job](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/job_v1).
 By default, the job will replace the `aws-auth` configmap with a new configmap managed in Terraform state.

+## Assumptions

+- You want to manage the AWS EKS cluster with the [terraform-aws-eks module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-# Usage
+## Usage

 The roles, users, and accounts will be merged with the cluster roles and added to a new `aws-auth` configmap managed with Terraform state.